The Science

 Patterns of Developmental Pathways

-In parallel, Carol Dweck’s research (2017, 2022) identified three core psychological needs — through entirely separate datasets and methodologies — that aligned with the findings of the PDP Group.
+In parallel, Carol Dweck’s research (2017, 2022) identified three core psychological needs — Competence, Acceptance, and Predictability — through entirely separate datasets and methodologies.
+These correspond directly to the three motivational drivers in the PDP model (Agency, Bonding, and Certainty respectively).
 This consilience from different scientific disciplines strengthens the validity of the underlying framework considerably.

 The book Personality and Wholeness in Therapy, with lead author Daniel Siegel, was published by Norton after David Daniels’ death.
 It is targeted at clinicians and scientists who study affective neuroscience and interpersonal neurobiology, and represents the most comprehensive account of the PDP model to date.